Vai-luc/Pneumonia-Detection-using-Chest-X-ray-/README.md

 - Chest X-ray images (publicly available datasets like NIH or Kaggle)
 - Classes: Normal and Pneumonia
-> *Note: Dataset is not included.
-Please download from official sources.*

 ## 🚀 How to Run